 Explore our other Undergraduate Degree or Online Certification Programs

-EDUKAN consortium community colleges offer the first two years toward a bachelor’s or higher degree through their AS, AA, AGS and AAS degrees or fully-online certificate programs.
+EDUKAN offers the first two years toward a bachelor’s or higher degree through their AS, AA, AGS and AAS degrees or fully-online certificate programs.
 Students may complete some or all of the degree requirements through EDUKAN.
 Find out more by clicking here.

 You can also request more information from us by filling out this brief form: